Message from Dean Ozment

 The University provides a range of other services in which new transfer students are often interested.

 - You should consider studying abroad.
 Contact the International Studies Office on the 2nd floor of Minor Hall.
-Most transfer students find that they can fit in a study abroad term.
+Nearly all transfer students find that with careflu planning they can fit in a study abroad term.

-- The Center for Undergraduate Excellence The Center advises students regarding undergraduate research opportunities and national scholarships and fellowships.
-It is located in Room 305 at the Harrison Institute and Library.
+- The Center for Undergraduate Excellence: The Center staff advises students regarding national scholarship and fellowship competitions, undergraduate research opportunities, postgraduate programs, and the creation of interdisciplinary majors.
+The Center is located at the Harrison Library.

-- If you have not visited the University Career Center, 924-8900 (in the Carl Smith Center, Bryant Hall), you should plan to do so soon.
+- If you have not visited the University Career Center, 924-8900 (in the Carl Smith Center, Bryant Hall), you should do so soon.
 After familiarizing yourself with the resources there, you should make an appointment to talk with one of the special advisors in UCS who work closely with College students.
+UCS is open all summer and welcomes student appointments.

-- If you are feeling stressed, call the Smith Center for Counseling and Psychological Services at 243-5150.
+- If you are feeling stressed or depressed, call the Smith Center for Counseling and Psychological Services at 243-5150.
 They have a number of support groups as well as individual counseling and are located in the Elson Student Health Building.
 Their services are confidential and free.

-Please feel free to call 924-3350 to arrange for a convenient time to discuss any questions you have with me.
-You may contact me by e-mail at firstname.lastname@example.org.
-My office is located in 204 Monroe Hall.
+Please feel free to call 924-3350 to arrange for a convenient time to discuss any questions you have with Dean Ozment.
+Alternatively, you may contact her by e-mail at email@example.com.
+Dean Ozment's office is located in 204 Monroe Hall.